Kennedy march: History

 The Kennedy march became a fad in the UK shortly after American people took up Kennedy's challenge.
 After Dutch television showed images of the Kennedy march craze, some Dutch people decided to make an attempt at finishing the 80 kilometers within 20 hours.

 In the city of Sittard, situated in the most southern province of the Netherlands, four young people decided to walk the march during their Easter holidays.
 April 20, 1963, they began their route with 7 friends, beginning and ending in Sittard and covering pieces of Germany and Belgium.
 One girl took a bus in the German town of Heinsberg, but the other 3 girls and 7 boys persisted and finished in 19 hours' time.
 They decided immediately to try to do the march one year after and thus a tradition was born.

 Statistics

 The number of participants grew over the years, with a peak in 1989 when 7090 people enrolled.
 Having 3062 participants in 2009, the Kennedy March of Sittard is still the biggest long-distance hike (that is, a hike of more than 59 kilometers) of the Netherlands.
 Due to the risk of spreading foot-and-mouth disease, the march was cancelled in 2001.
 In 2020 and 2021 the march was cancelled due to the COVID-19 pandemic, so including 2022 the march has been organised 57 times.

 Organisation

 The Kennedy March of Sittard has been, and still is, organised largely by members of the Van der Loo family, one of whom was in the four men who initiated the idea in 1963.

+Other Kennedy Marches

+Netherlands

+In the Netherlands, about 26 Kennedy Marches take place every year.
+After the aforementioned Kennedy March Sittard, the Kennedymars Someren and the 80 van de Langstraat are the biggest events in terms of the number of participants.

+Belgium

+On 9 September 2023, Belgium will have its first Kennedy March in 40 years.